Lee Byung-heon (biochemist): Research interests

 Phage display selection of tissue-specific homing peptides and biomarker-sensing peptides:

 Phage peptide display is a powerful tool for identifying peptides that selectively bind to a target protein or cells (see figure below).
-Using this technology, our lab has identified diverse homing peptides, including the bladder tumor-targeting peptide, atherosclerotic plaque-homing peptide, and IL-4 receptor-binding peptide.
-We also have been working on selecting peptides that specifically recognize or sense biomarker proteins of cardiovascular diseases and cancers.
+Using this technology, laboratory has identified diverse homing peptides, including the bladder tumor-targeting peptide, atherosclerotic plaque-homing peptide, and IL-4 receptor-binding peptide.
+She also have been working on selecting peptides that specifically recognize or sense biomarker proteins of cardiovascular diseases and cancers.